Key Biscayne’s dining options for this Tuesday, October 19

 Sake Room

-Today, our featured dish is - Tiger Sashimi.
+Today, our featured dish is - Salmon Tartare Tower.
 Whitefish, avocado, scallion, sesame seeds and tobiko with yuzu cilantro dressing.

 Today… FREE* Crunchy Crab Salad!!!